mobxjs/mobx/docs/intro/overview.md

 Feel free to try this example on [JSFiddle](http://jsfiddle.net/mweststrate/wgbe4guu/).

 To learn more about the concepts and principles underlying MobX, together with a more worked out example, read [Concepts & Principles](concepts.md).
+To learn more about how to use MobX with React, read [React integration](../react/react-integration.md).